modulus100/spring-boot-camel-kafka-it-test-poc/README.md

 # spring-boot-camel-kafka-it-test-poc
-Super minimalistic example of how apache kamel kafka module can be tested with Spring Boot and embedded kafka
+Super minimalistic example of how apache camel kafka module can be tested with Spring Boot and embedded kafka
 Tested with Java 11 and Java 16